RedHop: the context layer that shows its work

 const ctx = doc.context(query); // just the sections that matter

-const resp = await new OpenAI().responses.create({
+const resp = await new OpenAI().chat.completions.create({

 model: "gpt-4o-mini",